 Series C in 2006

-MySQL is an open-source database management system that facilitates scalable web-based and embedded applications.
-Established in 1995 by David Axmark and Michael Widenius, it is headquartered in Cupertino, California.
-MySQL offers a range of products, including enterprise-level support packages with full service assistance, alongside free downloads of its latest software versions.
-The platform features various resources such as forums, articles, documentation, and podcasts to support its user community.
-MySQL's software is designed to enhance business agility, providing scalability, security, reliability, and uptime, while also offering services like network monitoring and database clustering architecture.
-This comprehensive approach helps organizations optimize their database management and reduce operational costs.
+MySQL is an open-source database management system that enables scalable web-based and embedded applications.
+Founded in 1995 by David Axmark and Michael Widenius, the company is headquartered in Cupertino, California.
+MySQL offers a range of products, including enterprise-level support packages that provide comprehensive service and free downloads of its latest software versions.
+The platform also features an online community with forums, articles, and documentation to support users.
+MySQL’s software is designed to enhance scalability, security, reliability, and uptime for businesses, while its enterprise servers facilitate network monitoring and production support.
+Additionally, the database clustering architecture allows clients to implement mission-critical solutions, thereby improving business agility and reducing operational costs.

 BlackDuck